 Funded by / Ownership

-The Center for the National Interest is funded through donations and they do not openly disclose them.
+The Center for the National Interest is funded through donations, and they do not openly disclose them.

 Analysis / Bias

 In review, The Center for the National Interest is a conservative group that often publishes news favorable to Republicans.
-Headlines are not overly emotional, but tend to favor the right such as this Ukraine and the Washington Consensus.
+Headlines are not overly emotional but tend to favor the right such as this Ukraine and the Washington Consensus.

-Overall, we rate The Center for the National Interest Right-Center biased.
-We also rate them High for factual reporting.
-(7/12/2016) Updated (D. Van Zandt 3/06/2020)
+Overall, we rate The Center for the National Interest as right-center biased based on editorial positions that favor a conservative perspective.
+We also rate them Mostly factual in reporting rather than High due to a lack of transparency.
+(7/12/2016) Updated (D. Van Zandt 06/03/2022)